Travis Sinniah

-Admiral Travis Jeremy Liyanduru Sinniah, WWV, RWP, RSP and two Bars, USP was a Sri Lankan admiral and the 21st Commander of the Sri Lanka Navy.
+Admiral Travis Jeremy Liyanduru Sinniah, WWV, RWP, RSP and two Bars, USP is a Sri Lankan admiral and the 21st Commander of the Sri Lanka Navy.
 He has served as the Commander of Sri Lanka's Eastern Naval Area and as Flag Officer Commanding the Naval Fleet.
 He was the second Tamil to be appointed the commander of the Sri Lankan Navy after Rajan Kadiragamar in the 1960s.